sergio-uriza/Front-Personal-Web-MERN/README.md

 ## Project Scripts

+- *"format":* Running this script will format all of the project's code using the Prettier tool under the parameters set in its configuration file.

+- *"lint":* Running this script you will be able to print to the terminal all those errors and warnings thrown by es-lint, after analyzing the project code according to its configuration.

+- *"lint-fix":* Running this script you will allow es-lint to fix as many errors and warnings as possible and print the remaining errors and warnings to the terminal, after analyzing the project's code according to its configuration.

-- *"dev":* Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- *"dev":* Runs the application in development mode.
+Start a local server to view the project in the browser.
+If you make changes to the code, Vite will rerender only those components that have been updated.
-The page will reload if you make edits.
 You will also see any lint errors in the console.

-- *"build":* Builds the app for production to the ***build*** folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+- *"build":* When it is time to deploy your app for production, simply run this script.
+By default, it uses '*root/index.html*' as the build entry point, and produces an application bundle that is suitable to be served over a static hosting service.
+For more information visit [Building for Production - Vite](https://vitejs.dev/guide/build.html)

 - *"preview":* Is a CLI utility that can be used to preview Vite projects in a production-like environment.
 It builds the project, starts a production server, and opens a browser to the server URL.